SkoolNotes/Taproot/2020JAP201/KBxGRME.md

 ## English

+On chrismas, my mom gave me a big box.
+She asked us all to geuss what was in it.
 I love pickles.
 In quarantine, we were unable to buy pickles for months.
-On chrismas, my mom gave me a masive

 I received 6 jar of pickles